hydroshare/IrodsShare/doc/source/uiobj.rst

 Thoughts on the IrodsShare/Django Object Interface
 ======================================================

+.. module::  HSAccessObjects

 The IrodsShare interface is designed with a specific kind of user interface in mind.
-The object interface in :py:module:`HSAccessObjects` uses primitive routines in :py:module:`HSAccess` to create "objects" that are in a sense self-describing.
+The object interface in :py:mod:`HSAccessObjects` uses primitive routines in :py:mod:`HSAlib` to create "objects" that are in a sense self-describing.

 The User Object